grscheller/boring-math/README.md

 | Pythagorean Triples | [boring-math-pythagorean-triples][103] | [gh][203] | [gh_pages][303] | boring_math.pythagorean_triples |
 | Recursive Functions | [boring-math-recursive-functions][104] | [gh][204] | [gh_pages][304] | boring_math.recursive_functions |

+These are fun little math projects which I enjoy doing.
+They have many loose threads.
+They are as much to learn Python as they are to to play with math.

+The entire Boring Math effort has a reStructuredText [CHANGELOG][10] file.

 ## Namespace Projects

 ### Boring Math Library: boring-math